Deep Learning for Face Anti-Spoofing: A Survey: Conclusion

 This paper has presented a contemporary survey of the deep learning based methods, datasets as well as protocols for face anti-spoofing (FAS).
 A comprehensive taxonomy of these methods have been presented.
 Merits and demerits of various methods and sensors for FAS are also covered, with potential research directions being listed.

-\textbf{Acknowledgments} \quad This work was supported by the Academy of Finland (Academy Professor project EmotionAI with grant numbers 336116 and 345122, and ICT2023 project with grant number 345948), the National Key Research and Development Program of China (No. 2020YFC2003901), and the National Natural Science Foundation of China (No. 61876178, 61872367, and 61806196).
+\textbf{Acknowledgments} \quad This work was supported by the Academy of Finland (Academy Professor project EmotionAI with grant numbers 336116 and 345122, and ICT2023 project with grant number 345948), the National Natural Science Foundation of China (No. 61876178, 61976229, and 62106264), and Beijing Academy of Artificial Intelligence (BAAI).

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Zitong Yu} received the M.S. degree in multimedia from University of Nantes, France, in 2016, and he received the Ph.D. degree in computer science from University of Oulu, Finland, in 2022.
 His research interests include face anti-spoofing, remote physiological measurement and video understanding.
 He led the team and won the 1st Place in the ChaLearn multi-modal face anti-spoofing attack detection challenge with CVPR 2020. \end{IEEEbiography}